Ribbit-Network/ribbit-network-frog-hardware/hardware/v3/assembly-instructions/4-assembly.md

 <img src="images/Install standoffs overhead.jpg" width="600">

 ## Plug in cables to the SDC-30 sensor
-Next, we need to attach two cables (150mm and 100mm) to the SDC-30.
+Next, we need to attach two cables (200mm and 100mm) to the SDC-30.

 <img src="images/Install Cables to SDC-30 overview.jpg" width="600">

-As shown in the picture, the 150mm cable is plugged into the right port and the 100mm cable is plugged into the left port.
+As shown in the picture, the 200mm cable is plugged into the right port and the 100mm cable is plugged into the left port.

 <img src="images/Install cables to SDC-30 in place.jpg" width="600">

 ## Install the SDC-30 sensor on the enclosure base
 Now the SDC-30 is ready to be mounted on the enclosure base.
-You will need the SDC-30 with attached cables, the two medium and two long brass standoffs, and the 5mm socket.
+You will need the SDC-30 with attached cables, the four long brass standoffs, and the 5mm socket.

 <img src="images/Install SDC-30 overview.jpg" width="600">

-Place the SDC-30 on the four short brass standoffs with the cables sitting over the hole in the top of the enclosure base.
+First route the 200mm cable through the hole in the top of the enclosure base.
+Then place the SDC-30 on the four short brass standoffs.

 <img src="images/Install SDC-30 overhead cable route.jpg" width="600">

-Use the two medium brass standoffs on the left (side with the cable ports) to secure the SDC-30 in place.
+Use the four long brass standoffs to secure the SDC-30 in place.
-Use the two long brass standoffs on the right (opposite the cable ports) to secure the other side of the SDC-30.

 <img src="images/Install SDC-30 in place.jpg" width="600">
 <img src="images/Install SDC-30 overhead in place.jpg" width="600">